Test in production without watermarks.

 As shown in the above sample code, the IronXL library helps to read Excel files without using Interop.
 You can further use the IronXL library to load your workbook and export it with SaveAs

-method to different formats such XLS, XLSX, XLSM, CSV, TSV, JSON, XML.
+method to different formats such as XLS, XLSX, XLSM, CSV, TSV, JSON, XML.
 It also allows for the export of data types like HTML strings, binaries, byte arrays, data sets, and memory streams directly in code.

 In today's digital era, document conversions, especially Word documents to PDF, have become indispensable for many applications.
 One can achieve this using C# and the capabilities provided by Microsoft Interop.